Citalopram 10mg Tablets

 Lithium & tryptophan

-Co administration with serotonergic medicinal products (e.g. opioids such as buprenorphine and tramadol, sumatriptan) may lead to enhancement of 5-HT associated effects.
+Co administration with serotonergic medicinal products (e.g. opioids (including buprenorphine and tramadol,) and triptans (including sumatriptan and oxitriptan) may lead to an increased risk of serotonin syndrome, a potential life-threatening condition (see section 4.4)

 St. John's wort